-The general R&D credit can be carried forward for up to 15 years.
+The general R&D credit can be carried forward for up to 10 or 15 years, depending on when the credit was initially earned.
 However, credit carryovers from years prior to 2003 are limited.
 The amount carried forward from these years is the lesser of the taxpayer's liability or \$500,000 minus the new credit created in the current year.
+The last year limited credit carryovers could be used to offset tax liability was for TY 2016.

 Credit carryovers from 2003 and subsequent years are not limited by statute.
 However, in practice, carry forwards from these years are still limited in the sense that these amounts can never exceed the taxpayer's liability.
 For a more detailed discussion on credit carry forwards, see Revenue Impact section below.